ehb54/rosetta_relax_pipeline/README.md

 ## Incremental Rosetta Relaxation of Multichain Protein Variants

 This pipeline incrementally relaxes multichain protein models in which residues **87–140** of each chain are replaced.
-It ensures steric clashes are resolved in each chain before progressively reintroducing additional chains.
+It ensures steric clashes are resolved one chain at a time, preserving structure integrity.

 ---

 ## 🚀 Overview

-**Goal:** Generate a single, clash-free, physically plausible structure by relaxing only the modified region of each chain (residues 87–140) while keeping the rest (1–86) fixed.
+**Goal:** Generate a single, clash-free, physically plausible structure by relaxing only the modified region of each chain (residues 87–140), one chain at a time.

 **Strategy:**
 1. Start with all chains (A–E), each 1–140 residues.
-2. Remove residues 87–140 from chains C–E.
-3. Relax variant region in chains A and B using Rosetta.
+2. Assume chain **A** is always fixed and correct.
+3. Add one chain at a time (B → E), and relax only residues 87–140 of the newly added chain.
-4. Check for steric clashes (`fa_rep`) after relaxation.
+4. Check for steric clashes (`fa_rep`) after each relaxation step.
-5. If clash-free, reintroduce the next chain’s variant region and repeat.
+5. If clash-free, reintroduce the next chain and repeat.
-6. Continue until all chains are reattached and relaxed.

 ---